Metric tons of municipal solid waste are produced globally every year

-According to the ILSR, current assessments of greenhouse gas emissions from waste take an overly narrow view of the potential for the “waste sector” to mitigate climate change.9 This is largely a result of inventory methodologies used to account for greenhouse gases from waste.
+According to the ILSR, current assessments of greenhouse gas emissions from waste underestimate the potential for the “waste sector” to mitigate climate change.9 This is a result of inventory methodologies used to account for greenhouse gases from waste.
 This assessment, however, does not include the most significant climate change impact of waste disposal: we must continually extract new resources to replace those buried or burned.

 For every ton of discarded products and materials destroyed by incinerators and landfills, about 71 tons of manufacturing, mining, oil and gas exploration, agricultural, coal combustion, and other discards are produced.
 In other words, more trees must be cut down to make paper, more iron ore must be mined for metal production, and more petroleum must be processed into plastics and other products.10

-By reusing materials instead of disposing materials, we can keep our forests and other ecosystems intact, store or sequester large amounts of carbon, and significantly reduce our global warming footprint.
+By reusing materials instead of disposing of materials, we can keep our forests and other ecosystems intact, avoid large amounts of carbon, and significantly reduce our carbon footprint.

 For the full report and other publications, please revisit ILSR website.

 The Ellen MacArthur Foundation defines the circular economy system "as restorative and regenerative by design, looking beyond the "take, make and dispose” extractive industrial linear model that we live today.
 Relying on system-wide innovation, it aims to redefine products and services to design waste out, while minimizing negative impacts.
 Underpinned by a transition to renewable energy sources, the circular model builds economic, natural and social capital.”